Home | About me | Contact | What's new | Privacy | Search

 Third loop?

 Given SH 211's location and routing, a common question that arises is, could this be the beginning of a third loop for San Antonio?
-While it certainly will someday function as a western beltline, TxDOT has no plans to continue SH 211 any further to the north or south and, in fact, plans to do so back in the '90s were shelved amid considerable opposition (see the history section below.)
+While it certainly will someday function as a western partial beltline/tangential, TxDOT has no plans to continue SH 211 any further to the north or south; in fact, plans to do so back in the '90s were shelved amid considerable opposition (see the history section below.)

 Future freeway